amundsen-io/amundsen/SECURITY.md

 ## Security announcements

-Please subscribe to the main mailing list, where we post notifications and remediation details for security vulnerabilities.
+Please subscribe to [the announcements mailing list](https://lists.lfai.foundation/g/amundsen-announce), where we post notifications and remediation details for security vulnerabilities.